Bijapur: Road

-Bijapur is geographically and strategically well connected through major cities by four lane NH-13 (Solapur–Mangalore) (now NH50), NH-218 (Hubli–Humnabad) and other state highways.
+Bijapur is connected to major cities by the four-lane NH-13 (Solapur–Mangalore) (now NH50), NH-218 (Hubli–Humnabad) and other state highways.
 The main stand in Bijapur is near the southwestern side of the citadel, near the city center.
 Bus services to Badami, Belgaum, Almatti, Gulbarga, Bidar, Hubli, Solapur and Sangli, Miraj are frequent.

-Bijapur is geographically & strategically well connected through major cities by four lane NH 13(Solapur–Mangalore) (now NH50), NH-218 (Hubli–Humnabad) and other state highways.

-Bijapur is a big road transport hub and its state run bus transport division has 6 depots/units and comes under Kalyana Karnataka Road Transport Corporation (KKRTC) headquartered at Gulbarga.
+Bijapur is a road transport hub and its state-run bus transport division has 6 depots/units and comes under Kalyana Karnataka Road Transport Corporation (KKRTC) headquartered at Gulbarga.

-The division plys many premium multi-axle coaches, sleeper coach, sitting push back coach with AC and Non AC with makers like Volvo, Mercedes-Benz, Isuzu Tata Motors, Ashok Leyland, Mitsubishi etc. services to Bangalore, Mumbai, Pune, Hyderabad, Mangalore, Mysore, Hubli, Belgaum and other major cities.
+The division runs multi-axle coaches, sleeper coaches, and sitting push-back coaches with AC and Non-AC options from makers like Volvo, Mercedes-Benz, Isuzu, Tata Motors, Ashok Leyland, and Mitsubishi on services to Bengaluru, Mumbai, Pune, Hyderabad, Mangalore, Mysore, Hubli, Belgaum and other major cities.

 Railways

-Bijapur is well connected by rail with Bangalore and other major cities of India (Mumbai, Hyderabad, Ahmedabad, Hubli and Solapur).
+Bijapur is well connected by rail with Bengaluru and other major cities of India (Mumbai, Hyderabad, Ahmedabad, Hubli and Solapur).
 It has its own railhead that is located just 2 km from the main town.